question-MARK14/library/README.md

 # Library Management API

-This repository provides a RESTful API for managing a library system.
-It supports user authentication, author management, book management, and book-author relationships.
+This repository provides a set of tools to manage a library system efficiently.
+It includes features for user authentication, managing authors, organizing books, and establishing relationships between books and their authors.
+It allow the user to add, update, view, and delete records, ensuring smooth and organized operations.

 ---